112AG/Revise/README.md

 # Revise
-This is a Revise for GitHut Platform.
+This is a Revise for GitHut Platform.Hi!